CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Related Video

-In a practice bulletin, ACOG specifically states that a perineal massage can lower your risk of tearing during a vaginal delivery, and there is research to support this recommendation.
+ACOG specifically states that perineal massage can lower your risk of tearing during a vaginal delivery, and there is research to support this recommendation.
 For example, one Cochrane review analyzed four trials of 2,479 pregnant women.
 Some did a perineal massage starting from 35 weeks before giving birth, others did not.
 The women who did perform perineal massages were 9 percent less likely to tear during birth and 14 percent less likely to need an episiotomy.
 Orejuela points out that the change in risk of tearing was “modest” but statistically significant.
 He adds, “these results were seen only in first-time mothers.”

 When to Start Perineal Massage